Losant/losant-docs/docs/workflows/triggers/google-pub-sub.md

 ## Configuration

 The trigger only takes one parameter: a Google Pub/Sub integration that you previously [created](/applications/integrations/#google-pubsub).
-Then, assuming the integration is connected, your workflow will trigger anytime a message is received on one of the integration's topics/
+Then, assuming the integration is connected, your workflow will trigger anytime a message is received on one of the integration's topics.

 ## Payload